An ovarian cyst is a fluid-filled sac that develops on an ovary. They're very common and do not usually cause any symptoms.

 Most ovarian cysts occur naturally and go away in a few months without needing any treatment.

-The ovaries are 2 small bean-shaped organs that are part of the female reproductive system.
-A woman has 2 ovaries, 1 each side of the womb (uterus).
+The ovaries are 2 almond-shaped organs that are part of the female reproductive system.
+There's 1 on each side of the womb (uterus).

 The ovaries have 2 main functions:

 - to release an egg approximately every 28 days as part of the menstrual cycle